Mental Health - Interprofessional Practice

 - develop and apply strategies, including self-reflective practice and self-evaluation, to enhance professional growth and clinical competence;

-- provide and evaluate holistic, client-centered assessments and interventions to individuals, groups and families within social and cultural contexts across the lifespan;
+- apply client-centered intervention strategies to promote positive change with individuals and families who are experiencing mental health issues, within social and cultural contexts across the lifespan;

-- develop, implement and evaluate care plans guided by evidence-informed knowledge, theoretical knowledge, and practices and principles associated with mental disorders, addictions, crisis and trauma;
+- assess care needs and implement care plans, within own scope of practice, using evidence-informed knowledge, theoretical knowledge, practices and principles associated with mental disorders, addictions, crisis and trauma;

-- design ongoing recovery plans with the client, the client’s support network, and/or community care providers in order to ensure continuity of care and to address service delivery gaps in treatment.
+- design and evaluate recovery plans in collaboration with the client, the client’s support network, and/or community care providers, to address service delivery gaps and ensure continuity of care.

 Each graduate of this program meets the core competencies to be deemed an "advanced beginner" as per the Brenner Novice to Expert Framework.
 Those who complete this program have been able to demonstrate core competencies and have participated in clinical experiences within the mental health and/or addictions setting.
 Graduates are equipped to recognize and include person-centred, evidence-based and recovery oriented principles to ensure good clinical outcomes in their practice.